rian-u2/LauraD2PPK/README.md

 $ mkdir ../laura.install
 ```

-Run `cmake` in this directory, pointing it to the directory holding this
+Run `cmake` in the build directory, pointing it to the directory (referred to
-README, and consequently the top level CMake script for the project:
+as `<source dir>` in the following) holding this README, and consequently the
+top level CMake script for the project:

 ```
-$ cmake ../<this dir> -DCMAKE_INSTALL_PREFIX=../laura.install
+$ cmake ../<source dir> -DCMAKE_INSTALL_PREFIX=../laura.install
 ... system specific output ...
 -- Configuring done
 -- Generating done